pgvector/pgvector/README.md

 SELECT * FROM items ORDER BY embedding <-> '[3,1,2]' LIMIT 5;
 ```

-Get the nearest neighbors to another row
+Get the nearest neighbors to a row

 ```sql
 SELECT * FROM items WHERE id != 1 ORDER BY embedding <-> (SELECT embedding FROM items WHERE id = 1) LIMIT 5;